-By signaling to their target buyers that they understood their real problem, the company grew their business by 25 percent.
+By signaling to their target buyers that they understood their real problem, they grew their business by 25 percent.

-That was in 2007, when sales in the industry were down by 49 percent and the market all around them was plummeting.
+That was in 2007.
+At that time, sales in the industry were down by 49 percent, and the market plummeted.

 So, maybe you can see now what I wanted to tell you with this story about features and benefits.

-The benefit is actually the part where you ask yourself, “what is actually in it for the customer?”
+The benefit is the part where you ask yourself, “what is in it for the customer?”

-“What problem or pain are you solving with your product or service?” or, “What job are you actually being hired to do for the customer?”
+“What problem or pain are you solving with your product or service?” or “What job are you being hired to do for the customer?”

 So now, let’s dissect the listing description example from above.

-I don’t know much about the property in question because it was only a text excerpt.
+I know little about the property because it was only a text excerpt.

 But from the content, we can assume it’s a property in the luxury segment.

-We don’t know much about the target group either, which is important to find out to learn the pain points, needs and greeds that can help us find the real benefits and the marketing angle.
+We don’t know much about the target group either, which is vital to learn the pain points, needs, and greeds that can help us find the real benefits and the marketing angle.

-Therefore, let’s assume the target group consists of wealthy individuals who are looking for their third week-end house.
+Therefore, let’s assume the target group comprises wealthy individuals looking for their third-weekend house.